thealtres/song-title-detection/README.md

 ## How to cite

+Main developer is Alexia Schneider, with contribution on the literary aspects by Lara Nugues and supervision by Pablo Ruiz Fabo.

 Schneider, Alexia & Nugues, Lara & Ruiz Fabo, Pablo (2023).
 Thealtres : Comparing Theater in Alsatian with the Dramatic Traditions at its Source. https://thealtres.pages.unistra.fr/